Medical Air Guard

 The Medical Air Guard System allows you to continuously monitor the content of gaseous impurities, the oxygen concentration and the dew point of the medical compressed air.
 The Medical Air Guard VOC also measures the level of organic compounds, which is used to determine the residual oil content.
 All measurement values are displayed directly on the sensor.

 The system issues an automatic alarm as soon as a preset threshold as defined by the European Pharmacopoeia is exceeded.
 The system reliably generates an alert even if the contamination is transient.
 All measurement data and alarms are provided via an interface for further evaluation.
 This means that the compressed air quality can be documented seamlessly.

 - Continuous monitoring of the purity of medical compressed air

 - Seamless documentation capability

 Thanks to its exceptional integration capability, the Medical Air Guard offers completely new options for evaluation and documentation.
-Measurements and triggered alarms can all be transmitted to your building management center via the Dräger Alarm Management System.
-An optional data logger for the seamless documentation of data and measurement curves is also available.
+All measurements and triggered alarms can be transmitted to your building management center via the Dräger Alarm Management System.
+An optional data logger for seamless documentation of data and measurement curves is also available.